 You and Your Company’s Data: Is it Private?

 Public privacy is an issue we face today, globally.
-Additionally, a comparison between UK and US privacy awareness.
-Finally, as Chief Privacy Officers are increasing in the government sector, PETs are on rise too.
+Let’s compare UK and US privacy awareness and learn why, as Chief Privacy Officers are increasing in the government sector, PETs are on the rise too.

 We need a global right to privacy in public spaces

 Fortunately, in-person surveillance is neither time-efficient nor cost-effective.
-However, our phones alone provide enough data to companies, whether is tracking our movements, our searches or our calls and texts.
+However, our phones alone provide disturbing amounts of data to companies by tracking our movements, searches, calls, and texts.
 What’s worse, as facial recognition software develops, it will only become easier and easier to follow our every move.

-Additionally, A.I. has boosted the invasiveness of public surveillance increasingly more, especially allowing recognition as we walk the streets.
+Additionally, AI has boosted the invasiveness of public surveillance, allowing recognition as we walk the streets.

-Unfortunately, China is looking to harness this personal data for social control and behavioral engineering, in hopes to punish people for bad behavior and reward people for good behavior.
+Unfortunately, China is looking to harness this personal data for social control and behavioural engineering, in hopes to punish people for bad behaviour and reward people for good behaviour.

 China is not alone, as there are other countries out there that are developing data harnessing technologies and selling them to government bodies to gain more control over their people.